Instacart Logo

 Instacart Emblem

 In 2022, the company updated the typography of its wordmark and online store.
-Now its name is written in Instacart Sans signature font, created specifically for the logo.
+Its name is written in Instacart Sans signature font and was created specifically for the logo.
 The designers made it so that the junctions of the curves with the vertical parts of some letters (for example, “n” and “a”) corresponded in shape to the angles that are formed when the leaves merge at the top of the carrot.

 The cut lines at the “s” and “c” ends are horizontally aligned.
 At the same time, the “c” is distinguished by its round geometry, despite the bulges on the sides.
 Both “t’s” are also notable.
 They both have a smooth notch at the top, but the last “t” is missing a piece on the left side.
 The designers removed it to balance letter spacing.